Bok Tower Gardens: Gardens

 Edward William Bok, editor of the magazine The Ladies Home Journal, and his wife, Mary Louise Curtis Bok, spent the winter of 1921 in Florida, near Lake Wales Ridge after his retirement.
 The Boks loved the beauty of the area, and created a 25 acre bird sanctuary on the ridge's highest hill to protect the land from being developed.
 They commissioned landscape architect Frederick Law Olmsted Jr. to transform what then was an arid sandhill into "a spot of beauty second to none in the country".

 The first year was spent digging trenches and laying pipes for irrigation, after which soil was brought to the site by thousands of truck loads and plantings began.
 Olmsted's plan included the planting of 1,000 large live oaks, 10,000 azaleas, 100 sabal palms, 300 magnolias, and 500 gordonias, as well as hundreds of fruit shrubs such as blueberry and holly.
 Attempts were made to introduce flamingos to the sanctuary several times, which is why early renderings of the tower show flamingos at the reflection pool rather than swans.
 Some of the flamingos did not survive winters that were cooler than those of southern Florida and others were killed by animals.
 The nightingales brought from England did not do well due to the relative cold of central Florida.

 The gardens are currently ten times their original size, and feature acres of ferns, palms, oaks, pines, and wetland plants.
 The plantings also include camellias, tree ferns, creeping fig, yaupon and dahoon holly, Asiatic jasmine, Justicia, crinum and spider lily, monstera, wax myrtle, date and sabal palm, papyrus, philodendron, blue plumbago, and horsetail rush.
 The site is a refuge for more than a hundred bird species.
 Wild turkey and groups of sandhill cranes are also often seen wandering the grounds.

+In 2016, following a master planning and design effort led by landscape architecture firm Nelson Byrd Woltz, the Bok Tower Gardens unveiled eight acres of new gardens and improved accessibility to the historic tower and 50 acres of historic gardens.

 "Where Edward Bok is happiest: in his garden."